 Managed Workers’ Compensation Program

 Workers’ compensation covers employees with work-related injuries or illnesses.
 When an employer or insurer offers a managed care workers’ compensation program administered by HCS, employees are required to notify their supervisors of any work-related injury or illness.
-The employer or its insurance company will refer the employee to a HCS participating physician for diagnosis and treatment.
+The employer or insurer refers the employee to a participating physician for diagnosis and treatment.
 The physician may refer the employee for radiology, therapeutic services, specialty care or hospital care, if needed.

 This is how the claim management process works:

 - The employer notifies HCS or the insurance company of a worker’s injury.